MickeyZyk/grav-headless/pages/bakery/work/07.handball-association/bakerywork.en.md

 title: 'Handball Association'
 logo_dark: dummy.png
 heading_tag: 'Strategic planning and Consultancy'
-heading_one: 'Refreshed traditional sport of Handball to be motivating and inspirational again'
+heading_one: 'Refreshed traditional sport of handball to be motivating and inspirational again'
 toggle: '1'
 one_way_title: 'one way'
 new_way_title: 'new way'